theblackcat102/KohakuHub/README.md

 ## Known Limitations

-- Repository transfer between namespaces not fully supported
+While core features are stable for alpha release, some advanced features are still in development:

+- Repository transfer/squash/delete are experimental/not stable
 - Some HuggingFace API endpoints may be incomplete
+    - Feel free to open issue in this case, but remember to provide full information and minimal reproduction!
-- No rate limiting yet
+- LFS strategy is not yet configurable

-- See [docs/TODO.md](./docs/TODO.md) for full list
+See [CONTRIBUTING.md](./CONTRIBUTING.md#project-status) for full roadmap and [docs/TODO.md](./docs/TODO.md) for detailed status.

 ## License